DAI-Lab/fibber/README.md

 # Quickstart

-In this short tutorial we will guide you through a series of steps that will help you getting started with **fibber**.
+In this short tutorial, we will guide you through a series of steps that will help you getting started with **fibber**.

 ### (1) Install Fibber